akkartik/mu/Readme.md

 1. It becomes easier to teach programming by emphasizing tests far earlier than we do today.

+The hypothesis is that designing the OS to be testable from day 1 would radically impact the culture of an eco-system in a way that no bolted-on tool or service at higher levels can replicate.
+It would make it easier to write programs that can be [easily understood by newcomers](http://akkartik.name/about).
+It would reassure authors that an app is free from regression if all automated tests pass.
+It would make the stack easy to rewrite and simplify by dropping features, without fear that a subset of targeted apps might break.
+As a result people might fork projects more easily, and also exchange code between disparate forks more easily (copy the tests over, then try copying code over and making tests pass, rewriting and polishing where necessary).
+The community would have in effect a diversified portfolio of forks, a “wavefront” of possible combinations of features and alternative implementations of features instead of the single trunk with monotonically growing complexity that we get today.
+Application writers who wrote thorough tests for their apps (something they just can’t do today) would be able to bounce around between forks more easily without getting locked in to a single one as currently happens.

 In this quest, Mu is currently experimenting with the following mechanisms:

 1. New, testable interfaces for the operating system.
 Currently manual tests